I Stand Alone (film): Style

 Most of the film's script consists of the Butcher's internal monologue, spoken in voice-over.

 The camera is usually stationary throughout the film, but this trend is sometimes contrasted by abrupt, rapid movements.
 The sudden movements are always accompanied by a loud sound effect, usually an explosive gunshot.
 A notable exception is the final crane shot, which moves gently away from the Butcher's window and turns to look down an empty street.

 The film frequently cuts to title cards that display a variety of messages.
 The cards often repeat a notable word spoken by the Butcher, such as "Morality" and "Justice".
 At the film's climax, a "Warning" title card counts down 30 seconds, gives viewers an opportunity to stop watching and avoid the remainder of the film.

+Reception

+The film was favourably received by film critics, on Rotten Tomatoes the film has an approval rating of 88% with an average rating of 7.70/10 out of 24 critics.

+On Metacritic the film has a score of 77 out of 100 based on 15 critics.

+Writing for Entertainment Weekly film critic Owen Gleiberman gave the film a favourable review saying “The power of I Stand Alone lies in the way that the butcher's everything-sucks ferocity masks, and ultimately reveals, his despair.
+The movie blisters with the scalding poignance of a man trying — and failing — to surgically remove his own heart.” giving it a score of B+.

 Film connections

 The film is a sequel to Noé's short film Carne.
-The Butcher also makes a cameo appearance at the beginning of Irréversible, Noe's follow-up to I Stand Alone.
+The Butcher also makes a cameo appearance at the ending of Irréversible, Noe's follow-up to I Stand Alone.
 In a drunken monologue, the Butcher reveals that he was arrested for molesting his daughter.